gotrash/theme/site/content/docs/5.3/getting-started/download.md

 ## Package managers

-Pull in Bootstrap's **source files** into nearly any project with some of the most popular package managers.
-No matter the package manager, Bootstrap will **require a [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) and [Autoprefixer](https://github.com/postcss/autoprefixer)** for a setup that matches our official compiled versions.
+Pull in GoTrash Theme's **source files** into nearly any project with some of the most popular package managers.
+No matter the package manager, GoTrash Theme will **require a [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) and [Autoprefixer](https://github.com/postcss/autoprefixer)** for a setup that matches our official compiled versions.

 ### npm

-Install Bootstrap in your Node.js powered apps with [the npm package](https://www.npmjs.com/package/bootstrap):
+Install GoTrash Theme in your Node.js powered apps with [the npm package](https://www.npmjs.com/package/bootstrap):

 ```sh
 npm install bootstrap@{{< param "current_version" >}}
 ```

-`const bootstrap = require('bootstrap')` or `import bootstrap from 'bootstrap'` will load all of Bootstrap's plugins onto a `bootstrap` object.
+`const bootstrap = require('bootstrap')` or `import bootstrap from 'bootstrap'` will load all of GoTrash Theme's plugins onto a `bootstrap` object.
 The `bootstrap` module itself exports all of our plugins.
-You can manually load Bootstrap's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.
+You can manually load GoTrash Theme's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.

-Bootstrap's `package.json` contains some additional metadata under the following keys:
+GoTrash Theme's `package.json` contains some additional metadata under the following keys:

-- `sass` - path to Bootstrap's main [Sass](https://sass-lang.com/) source file
+- `sass` - path to GoTrash Theme's main [Sass](https://sass-lang.com/) source file
-- `style` - path to Bootstrap's non-minified CSS that's been compiled using the default settings (no customization)
+- `style` - path to GoTrash Theme's non-minified CSS that's been compiled using the default settings (no customization)

 {{< callout info >}}
 {{< partial "callouts/info-npm-starter.md" >}}